triton-inference-server/tutorials/Build_Guide/RHEL_Manylinux/README.md

 **2. Serve real workloads from Manylinux container**

 Run the server and real inference.
-The server binary links against EL8's `libssl.so.1.1`, so run it **inside the built image** (Rocky 8) rather than on a non‑EL8 host.
+The server binary links against EL8's `libssl.so.1.1`, so run it **inside the built image** (AlmaLinux 8) rather than on a non‑EL8 host.
 First create a model repository with two `OUTPUT0 = INPUT0 + INPUT1` models — one Python, one ONNX.

 ```bash